Jason Everman: Early musical career

 Everman next joined Soundgarden in Fall of 1989 as Hiro Yamamoto's temporary successor on bass.
-In April of that year, he played on the band's cover of The Beatles' "Come Together", which appeared on an EP called Loudest Love.
+In April of that year, he played on the band's cover of the Beatles' "Come Together", which appeared on an EP called Loudest Love.
 Everman appeared in Soundgarden's Louder Than Live home video.
-Everman left immediately after Soundgarden completed its promotional tour for Louder Than Love in mid-1990 to play bass for the band OLD (Old Lady Drivers) and Soundgarden found Yamamoto's ultimate successor, bassist Ben Shepherd.
+Everman left immediately after Soundgarden completed its promotional tour for Louder Than Love in mid-1990 to play bass for the band OLD (Old Lady Drivers), at which time Soundgarden found Yamamoto's ultimate successor, bassist Ben Shepherd.
 Later, in 1993, he played guitar in Mind Funk.

 Later life

-In September 1994, influenced by Renaissance icon Benvenuto Cellini (who stated that a well-rounded man is an artist, warrior and philosopher), he left Mind Funk to join the United States Army, subsequently serving with the Army's 2nd Ranger Battalion and later with the Special Forces, serving tours in Afghanistan and Iraq.
+In September 1994, influenced by Renaissance icon Benvenuto Cellini (who stated that a well-rounded man is an artist, warrior and philosopher), he left Mind Funk to enlist in the United States Army, subsequently serving with the Army's 2nd Ranger Battalion, Delta Company and later with the Special Forces, serving tours in Afghanistan and Iraq.
 After completing his service, he took a break from the military and lived in New York City where he briefly worked as a bike messenger.
 He then traveled to Tibet and worked and studied in a Buddhist monastery before returning to the U.S. He reentered the Army when offered the chance to join Special Forces.

 After receiving an honorable discharge in 2006, Everman went on to earn a Bachelor of Arts in philosophy from Columbia University School of General Studies on May 20, 2013.
 General Stanley A. McChrystal wrote a letter of recommendation for his application.
 In September 2010, Everman conducted an interview with Music Life Radio detailing his life.
-He also briefly appears in a 2010 documentary on Motörhead frontman Lemmy where he described Motorhead as "Good go-to-war music."
+He also briefly appears in a 2010 documentary about Motörhead frontman Lemmy where he described Motorhead as "Good go-to-war music."

 In July 2013, The New York Times published a portrait on Everman, written by guitarist and writer Clay Tarver.
 The article features interviews with Everman, his family members, former band colleagues, music industry people, and soldiers.
 A 2014 The Daily Beast interview mentions that Everman was invited to attend Nirvana's Rock and Roll Hall of Fame induction, that he lives in New York, has participated in writing workshops and "still goes overseas regularly, working as a consultant for the military."

-According to his biography on the homepage for The Pat Tillman Foundation, of which he is a member, Everman is currently pursuing a Master's in Military History from Norwich University.
+Everman earned a Master's in Military History from Norwich University in 2017.

-In May 2017 Everman met fellow veteran Brad Thomas in New York and the two decided to start a band.
-By July the band, named Silence & Light, had a complete lineup consisting of military veterans with Everman playing the guitar.
-They began recording an album in January 2019 in Van Nuys California.
-One song was released in October 2019 and the complete album was released in December 2019.
+In May 2017, Everman met fellow veteran Brad Thomas in New York and the two decided to start a band named Silence & Light.
+By July, the band had a complete lineup consisting of military veterans with Everman playing the guitar.
+They began recording an album in January 2019 in Van Nuys, California.
+The band released a complete album in December 2019.
 The band's profits are dedicated to helping members of the Special Operations Community, the Military, and First Responders.
-The band says they consider their genre to be modern rock.
+The band said they consider their genre to be modern rock.

+In April 2023, Everman appeared as a guest on the Joe Rogan Experience to talk about his life and career.